Greg Hawkins — VTSMTS Founder & Race Director

 Don White – V.P. of Operations

 When Don started working for the VTSMTS Series at the beginning of the 2011 season he essentially did any and all things needed, ranging from event details, post race surveys, ordering t-shirts, to working races on the weekends.
-Don still has the bib number from his very first race, the Marine Core Marathon he ran in 1979.
+Don still has the bib number from his very first race, the Marine Corps Marathon he ran in 1979.
 Not to mention his garage is full of binders of results, race swag, and shirts from every race he has been in since the 80s.
 This man totally gets the need for tight results and coordinated race gear.

 Janie Langford – Volunteer Coordinator